-- 5. Up to 4080 UCWs can be defined.
+5. Up to 4080 UCWs can be defined.
 This is the same number provided in 370 mode.
 However, because in 370 mode a unique UCW is required for each path to a device, multiple UCWs are required for those devices having optional and/or alternate paths.
-In 370-XA mode only one UCW is required per device, regardless of the number of paths to the device.
-The MVS support for 370-XA mode provides for the definition of up to 4096 UCBs. - The 370-XA architecture actually provides the capability for defining up to 65,536 UCWs.
-However, current 3084 implementation limits this number to 4080. - Support for up to 256 channel paths is provided by 370-XA architecture.
-The 3084 has implemented 48 channels. - 6.
-370-XA Mode includes a complete new set of I/O instructions.
+In 370-XA mode only one UCW is required per device, regardless of whether there is one or more (up to a maximum of four) paths to a device.
+The MVS support for 370-XA mode provides for the definition of up to 4096 UCBs.

+The 370-XA architecture actually provides the capability for defining up to 65,536 UCWs.
+However, current 3084 implementation limits this number to 4080.

+Support for up to 256 channel paths is provided by 370-XA architecture.
+The 3084 has implemented 48 channels.

+- 6. 370-XA Mode includes a complete new set of I/O instructions.
 In 370-XA Mode, none of the 370 I/O instructions are valid.
-For - The term 'path' refers to channel, control unit, and head of string.

-example, the SIO and SIOF instructions are replaced by a Start Subchannel Command (SSCH).

-- 7. The channel has a monitoring facility which can time significant events during an I/O operation.
+For example, the SIO and SIOF instructions are replaced by the Start Subchannel command (SSCH). - 7.
+The channel has a monitoring facility which can time significant events during an I/O operation.
 For example, time spent in the channel queue and device service time are accumulated.
 This information will be collected and reported by RMF.
 More specific information about the Channel Monitoring Facility is presented later in this section of the presentation. - 8.
 In 370-XA Mode, each device has its own subchannel.
 Because of this, the terms 'subchannel' and 'device' are used interchangeably.
 Also each subchannel has its own UCW.
 Therefore, in 370-XA Mode there are no 'shared' UCWs as there are in 370 Mode.